Physician

 • Wyoming

-*Connecticut and Vermont are not current “States of Principle Licensure,” which means you are able to get a license issued for these states through the compact if you qualify through another SPL but none of these state qualifies as a SPL for licensing in other states.
+*Connecticut, Pennsylvania, and Vermont are not currently “States of Principal Licensure” (SPL).
+This means you can get a license issued for these states through the compact when you qualify through another SPL, but none of these states qualify as an SPL for licensing in other states.

-**Indiana, New Jersey, Pennsylvania, and Rhode Island all have passed IMLC legislation passed, and the implementation is either in process or it’s been delayed.
+Rhode Island has passed IMLC licensure legislation, but implementation is either in process or delayed.

 • Massachusetts